 Anyone planning a visit to a theme park knows that crowds are vary on different days.
-Knowing the best day of the week to go to the Magic Kingdom can help you plan a fun visit to Disney World without worrying about extensive crowds.
+Find out why Tuesdays and Thursdays are the best days of the week to go to the Magic Kingdom, so you can plan a fun visit to Disney World without worrying about extensive crowds.

 When someone is planning the best day to visit a theme park, they are generally looking for days with the smallest crowds.
 Visiting on these days has many benefits, including:

 - Fewer People: Fewer guests in the park means there will be more space in public areas such as restrooms, restaurants, shops, and shows.
 This can give you a better experience during your day at the park.

 - Shorter Lines: Along with lower crowds come shorter lines for the most popular attractions.
 At the Magic Kingdom, not only does this mean lines will be shorter for rides such as Space Mountain or Big Thunder Mountain Railroad, but lines to meet characters will also be shorter, making it easier for impatient young guests to meet their favorite Disney friends.

 - More Relaxing: When you aren't worried about line length or struggling through a crowd, a visit to a theme park can be a more relaxing and enjoyable experience.
 This permits a gentler pace during your visit, even if you need to take a short time out to feed an infant or give a young child a short nap.

 While low crowd days can be some of the best days to visit the Magic Kingdom and other Disney theme parks, they can have problems as well.
 Depending on the time of year and the expected crowd levels, slower days may mean:

 - Fewer operating trams between parking lots or resorts and the park entrance.